SobolGaming/Trivianator/README.md

 ### How to perform management commands in docker

 * `docker exec -it <CONTAINER_ID> /bin/bash`
+  * The container you want for all `python management.py` commands in the Django one
 * `source /entrypoint` to set DATABASE_URL and CELERY_BROKER_URL
 * perform actual command `python management.py <commandargs>`